NEGOTIATIONS AND CLIMATE POLICIES

 This new decade is vital if we are to meet the objectives of the Paris Agreement.
 Therefore, the investment plan of €75 billion announced by Iberdrola for the 2020-2025 period — that will increase to €150 billion in 2030 —, in addition to its commitment to recovering from the current crisis, focuses on decarbonising the economy, as well as increased electrification, 90 % of which is aligned with the European Union green taxonomy.
 Our strategy of investing in clean energy and networks will lead us to being carbon neutral in Europe by 2030, where our emissions for the period have now reached historic minimums (28 g CO2/kWh) and are a tenth of the emissions released by our European and American competitors, and to reducing CO2 emissions globally to 50 g/kWh.
 Our goal is to be a carbon neutral company in global terms by 2050.

-To coincide with the fifth anniversary of the Paris Agreement, Iberdrola has held a global virtual event, Leading Climate Action, during which group chairman, Ignacio Galán, has stressed that the company "must continue to lead the way" towards a future with zero emissions.
+To coincide with the fifth anniversary of the Paris Agreement, Iberdrola held a global virtual event in December 2020, Leading Climate Action, during which group chairman, Ignacio Galán, stressed that the company "must continue to lead the way" towards a future with zero emissions.
 The meeting served to tackle the most pressing aspects on the subject of the climate emergency, such as the state of climate science, the progress of international negotiations, the importance of alliances to drive forward the political agenda, and the key role of the technological revolution to make all this possible.